 Jane Patterson (b1955) trained as a painter at the Slade School, where she later taught before taking up glassmaking.
-More recently, she has taught at West Dean College.and continues to paint.
+More recently, she has taught at West Dean College and continues to paint.

 Joseph Peacock (1821-93) was born in or outside Godalming, Surrey and by 1841 was living in Worthing, articled to C Hide, in whose house he was living.
 Ten years later he had moved to Bedford Row, London and was sharing an address with one David Brandon, described as an architect.
 It is hard to believe this was not D Brandon, though the age given in 1851 applies to someone born in c1819 and not 1813 as generally given for David Brandon.
 Peacock spent the rest of his life in Bloomsbury, where he also practised and became surveyor for various railway companies and for estates in London, particularly in Kensington.
-He designed churches mainly there and in Derby (a major railway centre).
-He was favoured by the Low Church party and Goodhart-Rendel included him amongst the ‘rogues’ because of the often willful detailing of his earlier work.
+Though never greatly prolific, he designed churches mainly there and in Derby (a major railway centre).
+He was favoured by the Low Church party and Goodhart-Rendel included him amongst the ‘rogues’ because of the often wilful detailing of his earlier work.
 Much of his later work is more conventional.

 Lit: BAL Biog file

 Restored: Worthing, – St Andrew, West Tarring (1853 – probably)